-A long, long time ago, when the petrol price was increased, one “work-with-me” PM vowed to use the RM4 billion saved on petrol subsidies on the development of public transportation.
+A long, long time ago, when the petrol price was increased, one “work-with-me” PM vowed to use the RM4 billion saved on petrol subsidy on the development of public transportation.
+Photo by sergio souza from Pexels

-Now there are calls for reduction of Government’s subsidies once again.
+Now there are calls for reduction of Government’s petrol subsidy once again.

 Reduction of Subsidies

-Considering the fact of the global financial trend and the diminishing pool of national oil reserves, at end of the day, subsidies has to go.
+Considering the fact of the global financial trend and the diminishing pool of national oil reserves, at end of the day, the subsidy has to go.
 That is the fact and we need to face this sooner or later.
-Subsidies are bad and here’s why.
-The call for reduction of subsidy is right and timely.
+The call for a reduction of subsidy is right and timely.
+In many sectors, subsidies using taxpayers money are bad and here’s why.

 Idris Jala has made the right case for reduction of subsidies when he said:-